 Dr. Sumeet Vadera is a fellowship-trained UCI Health neurosurgeon who specializes in epilepsy surgery, with expertise in minimally invasive surgery for adult and pediatric patients with epilepsy.

-His clinical expertise is in neuromonitoring, specifically subdural grids and stereoelectroencephalography (SEEG), and the early treatment of patients with medically intractable epilepsy.
-He performs laser surgery to treat deep epileptic lesions in the brain, using minimally invasive techniques as well as implantation of the Neuropace RNS® (responsive neurostimulation) device.
-He is the first neurosurgeon on the West Coast to use a neurosurgical robotic device for precise mapping and positioning when performing minimally invasive cranial procedures, such as SEEG.
+Vadera's clinical expertise is in neuromonitoring, specifically subdural grids and stereoelectroencephalography (SEEG), and the treatment of patients with medically intractable epilepsy.
+He performs minimally invasive laser surgery to treat deep epileptic lesions in the brain and is skilled at implanting the Neuropace RNS® (responsive neurostimulation) device to help control seizures.
+He is the first neurosurgeon on the West Coast to use a neurosurgical robotic device for precise mapping and positioning when performing SEEG and other minimally invasive cranial procedures.

-Vadera also treats patients with cervical degenerative disease and syringomyelia, spine deformity and spine tumors, and a wide range of neurological conditions, including brain tumors, hydrocephalus, Chiari malformation, spine and cranial trauma, and concussion.
+He also treats patients with cervical degenerative disease and syringomyelia, spine deformity and spine tumors, brain tumors, hydrocephalus, Chiari malformation, spine and cranial trauma, and concussion.